holochain/docs-pages/src/pages/get-building/index.md

 For our forum application, we'll want to create a couple of types of links.

 Let's create a link-type from a post to a comment.
 If we have a post, we will be able to use links of this type to find all of the comments that have been made on that post.
-This pattern makes use of ActionHashes to navigate to Actions, queries the content of those Actions, then uses the EntryHashes referenced in them to request the entry content of the comments themselves.
+This pattern makes use of `ActionHash`es to navigate to Actions, queries the content of those Actions, then uses the `EntryHash`es referenced in them to request the entry content of the comments themselves.
 We can think of this as a post-to-comment link type.

 Run the following command: